FG vows to end multiple taxation on roads

 It provided an opportunity for the government, RTEAN, the Federal Road Safety Corps, FRSC, and other stakeholders to brainstorm and proffer solutions to challenges facing the industry.

-Speaking, the minister stressed that multiple taxation on roads is against ECOWAS rules and regulations.
+Speaking at the event, the minister noted that multiple taxation on roads was against ECOWAS rules and regulations.

 “We are in touch with several states.
 After the last road monitoring exercise, the notes are yet to come in full, but we will discuss with the state commissioners of transport the issue of multiple taxation.